WELCOME TO PANDM LAB!

-Our interdisciplinary research bridges affective science and clinical psychology to better understand the psychological and neural mechanisms of affective experiences and related mental health issues (primarily anxiety and depression).
+Our interdisciplinary research bridges affective science, neuroscience, and clinical psychology to better understand the psychological and neural mechanisms of affective experiences and related mental health issues (primarily anxiety and depression).

 To this end, a primary research theme of our team has focused on a fundamental aspect of affective science, namely the processing of emotional information.

 Specifically, we investigate

 how emotional information is encoded in the human brain,

 finally, how alterations to computational and neural systems relevant to emotion processing contribute to the development of psychopathology.